tsedio/tsed/docs/docs/server-loader/lifecycle-hooks.md

-# Lifecycle Hooks
+# ServerLoader - Lifecycle Hooks

-[ServerLoader](docs/server-loader.md) calls a certain number of methods (hooks) during its initialization phase (lifecycle).
+[ServerLoader](api/common/server/serverloader.md) calls a certain number of methods (hooks) during its initialization phase (lifecycle).
 This lifecycle hooks that provide visibility into these key life moments and the ability to act when they occur.